 4.1 New test development records

-4.1.1 The laboratory task group will consult annually for the purpose of updating records.
-Each member will receive a list of tests under development and will be required to provide an update to the laboratory task group.
+4.1.1 The Subcommittee on Animal Health Laboratory Standards (SCAHLS) will consult annually for the purpose of updating records.
+Each member will receive a list of tests under development and will be required to provide an update to SCAHLS.

-4.1.2 The laboratory task group, with administrative support from the Department of Agriculture and Water Resources, will maintain and update a spreadsheet with lists of the following:
+4.1.2 The SCAHLS, with administrative support from the Department of Agriculture, Fisheries and Forestry, will maintain and update a spreadsheet with lists of the following:

 - new tests being developed

-- tests in routine use in diagnostic laboratories (often validated in-house, to at least World Organisation for Animal Health (OIE) Stage II, but not submitted to the laboratory task group for inclusion in ANZSDPs).
+- tests in routine use in diagnostic laboratories (often validated in-house, to at least World Organisation for Animal Health (WOAH) Stage II, but not submitted to SCAHLS for inclusion in ANZSDPs).

-4.1.3 The laboratory task group, with administrative support from the Department of Agriculture and Water Resources, will develop and maintain validation templates for submissions of new tests for evaluation.
+4.1.3 SCAHLS, with administrative support from the Department of Agriculture, Fisheries and Forestry, will develop and maintain validation templates for submissions of new tests for evaluation.

 4.2 New test evaluation

-188.8.131.52 The laboratory task group will assemble a review panel and nominate a coordinator of the review panel.
-This panel should consist of at least 2 independent technical assessors who are experts in a relevant field and/or assay validation and may be members of the laboratory task group.
+22.214.171.124 SCAHLS will assemble a review panel and nominate a coordinator of the review panel.
+This panel should consist of at least 2 independent technical assessors who are experts in a relevant field and/or assay validation and may be members of SCAHLS.
 The coordinator is responsible for ensuring the assessors complete the review within the given timeframe and, if required, identify additional assessor(s) or replacement assessor(s).

-184.108.40.206 Written reports from the assessors will be submitted to, and considered by, the laboratory task group.
-Where reviewers have differing opinions the laboratory task group will make the final decision to recommend, or not, the new test for submission to the AHC for endorsement.
+126.96.36.199 Written reports from the assessors will be submitted to, and considered by, the SCAHLS.
+Where reviewers have differing opinions the SCAHLS will make the final decision to recommend, or not, the new test for submission to the AHC for endorsement.

-220.127.116.11 The coordinator of the review panel will complete the New Test Evaluation (NTE) Recommendation Template for consideration by laboratory task group members.
-The document will be forwarded to members out of session (OOS) with the following time frames for approval: 10 business days to provide comments or approval and, if required, another 10 business days to confirm approval for the updated recommendations (with members’ comments addressed).
-There will be a period for the review panel and the submitter to address laboratory task group members’ comments between these 2 consultation rounds subject to the nature and level of issues raised by members.
+188.8.131.52 The coordinator of the review panel will complete the New Test Evaluation Recommendation Template for consideration by laboratory task group members.
+The document will be forwarded to members out of session with the following time frames for approval: 10 business days to provide comments or approval and, if required, another 10 business days to confirm approval for the updated recommendations (with members’ comments addressed).
+There will be a period for the review panel and the submitter to address SCAHLS members’ comments between these 2 consultation rounds subject to the nature and level of issues raised by members.

-22.214.171.124 The laboratory task group will communicate with the submitter about the progress and outcome of the assessment.
-This includes the provision of a decision and specific conditions if appropriate.
+220.127.116.11 SCAHLS will communicate with the submitter via the SCAHLS Secretariat about the progress and outcome of the assessment, for example if there are extenuating circumstances which may cause a delay in completion of the assessment.
+This also includes the provision of a decision and specific conditions if appropriate.
 If not approved, feedback or recommendations for remedial action will be provided.
 The assessors will remain anonymous to the submitter in all communications unless prior permission is obtained.

-184.108.40.206 Should the AHC provide any variations to an approved test and/or decide not to endorse the test (partly or fully), the laboratory task group will seek reasons and/or clarification from the AHC.
-The laboratory task group will circulate AHC feedback to all members, and communicate the outcome of the AHC process to the submitter, subject to directives from the AHC and the laboratory task group members.
+126.96.36.199 Should the AHC provide any variations to an approved test and/or decide not to endorse the test (partly or fully), SCAHLS will seek reasons and/or clarification from the AHC.
+SCAHLS will circulate AHC feedback to all members, and communicate the outcome of the AHC process to the submitter, subject to directives from the AHC and the laboratory task group members.

 4.2.3 New test evaluation records

-The laboratory task group, with administrative support from the Department of Agriculture and Water Resources, will maintain a summary list of tests under consideration, approved tests and relevant dates, correspondence and decisions.
-It will present this information as a paper at each laboratory task group face-to-face meeting.
+SCAHLS, with administrative support from the Department of Agriculture, Fisheries and Forestry, will maintain a summary list of tests under consideration, approved tests and relevant dates, correspondence and decisions.
+It will present this information as a paper at each SCAHLS face-to-face meeting.

-The costs may be reviewed by the laboratory task group from time to time and are $3,000 for new submissions.
-Extensions of existing assays might be considered where the minor changes would not impact significantly on the fitness for purpose of the assay involved.
-The cost for review of an extension to an existing assay will be $2,000.
-Assays submitted as extensions which are not accepted by the laboratory task group as extensions, may be resubmitted as a new test with payment of an additional $1,000.
-The laboratory task group’s decision on the evaluation of submitted dossiers will be final.
+The costs of a submission may be reviewed by SCAHLS, in consultation with the administrative service provider, as needed.
+Currently, it is $3,450 for a new submission.
+Extensions of intended purpose for existing SCAHLS tests might be considered where the minor changes would not impact significantly on the fitness for purpose of the test involved.
+The cost for review of an extension to an existing assay will be $2,300.
+Tests submitted as extensions which are not accepted by SCAHLS, may be resubmitted as a new test for review with payment of an additional $1,150.
+SCAHLS’ decision on the evaluation of submitted dossiers will be final.

 These documents supporting this procedure can be found on the department’s website: